-Accident & Pain Relief of St. Louis has helped many patients in St. Louis who have suffered from disc herniations and radicular pain.
+Accident & Pain Relief of St. Louis has helped many patients in St. Louis, MO who have suffered from disc herniations and radicular pain.
 This 2013 study shows that chiropractic works just as well as spinal injections, which carry risks.

 To see whether patients could avoid these dangers, this study compared the efficacy of epidural injections to chiropractic adjustments in 102 patients with lumbar disc herniation.
 76% of chiropractic patients reported feeling "better" or "much better" after treatment, compared to 62.5% of injection patients.
 Chiropractic patients showed equal improvements in pain; 60% of chiropractic patients had significant reductions in pain, compared to 53% of injection patients.